 Indigenous ancestry for self-identification purposes follows the Canadian Constitution Act (1982), Section 35, Number 2 and includes the descendants of the Indian, Inuit and Métis peoples of Canada.

 All data will be securely stored to respect privacy and used only as a means to enhance Indigenous education programs and services within UFV.
 Data will be treated in the same manner as UFV Student Records and protected and governed by the Freedom of Information Act.
 Individual data will not be communicated.
 The information gathered will be used in the aggregate only and for the purpose of developing and implementing supportive programs.

-Simply print and complete the Aboriginal Ancestry Declaration Form and submit it to any UFV main campus Office of the Registrar.
+Simply fill out the Aboriginal Ancestry declaration form below.
 For more information about Indigenous ancestry contact the Indigenous Student Centre at UFV.